Pulp and paper industry in Europe

-The pulp and paper industry in Europe accounts for about a quarter of world production and is a major employer.
+The pulp and paper industry in Europe accounts for about a quarter of the world production and is a major employer.
 The leading producing countries are Finland, Sweden and Germany.
 The industry is a large user of renewable energy and achieved a recycling rate of 71.5% in 2015.

 Production data

 The European paper industry produces more than 90 million tonnes of paper and board and more than 36 million tonnes of pulp annually.
 Directly it provides 178,000 jobs and indirectly 3 million jobs along the forest and paper chain.
 The European paper industry's turnover is approximately 180 billion euros.
 633 companies are represented by the Confederation of European Paper Industries (CEPI) and these account for 23% of world production.

 The raw material consists of 40% recycled fibre and 44% virgin pulp, the balance being other pulp (1%) and non-fibrous materials (15%).
 94% of the wood requirements come from managed forests within Europe.

 In national terms the largest paper producer is Germany, followed by Finland, Sweden and France; the largest pulp producers are Finland and Sweden.
 The two largest European companies in the sector, Stora Enso and UPM, are both based in Finland.